 Some people believe using the same pencil they have been using for years can help them pass an examination, some also believe wearing their lucky shirt to an interview can secure them the job.
 They feel inspired, and as a result, they perform better and the chances for success are higher.

-However, the downside to this is it might lead people to depend entirely on luck, resulting in a poor decision making.
+However, the downside to this is it might lead people to depend entirely on luck, resulting in poor decision making.

-Not all of superstitions are unicorns and sunshine though.
-The stories of penanggalan perches on the roofs of houses to prey on women in labour and their newborn babies, sending santau or black magic to harm other people, and saka looking for a new master still haunt and scare people to this day.
+Not all superstitions are unicorns and sunshine though.
+The stories of penanggalan perching on the roofs of houses to prey on women in labour and their newborn babies, sending santau or black magic to harm other people, and saka looking for a new master still haunt and scare people to this day.

 But when something is unexplainable, turning to superstitions seems like the best way to make sense of it.